Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Conclusions

-We have also explored the saturation of the dynamo, when the effect of Lorentz forces is to decrease the efficiency of field amplification by stretching.
-For the 2-strip map, we show that $B(x)$ now saturates preserving the structure of the kinematic eigenfunction got using the initial $\Rm=R_{M0}$.
+For the 2-strip map, in case (i), we show that $B(x)$ now saturates preserving the structure of the kinematic eigenfunction got using the initial $\Rm=R_{M0}$.

+In the case (ii), where we implement reduced stretching in the map, the magnetic energy (or $B_{rms}$) saturates, but but the fractal structures in $B(x)$ keep growing as in the ideal limit.
 Thus energy is still preserved at the smallest scales which survive resistive diffusion.
 This is analogous to the results of \citet{Schek04} for the large $\Pm$ and small $\Rey$ fluctuation dynamo, where power on resistive scales appear to be preserved during saturation.
 However an intermediate behaviour obtains when both saturation mechanisms operate in tandem.
 The saturated $B(x)$ has now the spatial structure of kinematic eigenfunction with an intermediate $\Rm=\Rsat$ where $R_{M0} > \Rsat > \Rmc$.
 Even a small increase in the effective diffusion with growing field, (with $c_1 \ll 1$) significantly smoothens the spatial structure of the field.
-For the 4-strip map, saturation due to decreased stretching efficiency leads to a more complicated behaviour, as now the saturated $B(x)$ oscillates with time, although with a structure similar to the kinematic eigenfunction.
+For the 4-strip map, saturation due to decreased stretching efficiency with or without increased diffusion leads to a more complicated behaviour, as now the saturated $B(x)$ oscillates with time, although with a structure similar to the kinematic eigenfunction.

 One could have naively expected that $B(x)$ is driven to a universal form on saturation.
 However, it appears that the field structure when dynamos saturate is a nontrivial issue even for the simple map dynamos, and depends on the exact manner of saturation.
 The two natural possibilities, that the saturated eigenfunction approaches the marginal eigenfunction or remains of the same form as the kinematic eigenfunction, are both realized for different modes of saturation.
 If one takes a hint from such map dynamos, then even for the fluctuation dynamo in a random flow, the structure of the saturated state could depend on the control parameters of the system, like $\Rm$, $\Rey$ and $\Rmc$.
 It would be interesting to explore such issues further.
 It would also be interesting to extend the map dynamos to incorporate a range of length scales, so as to mimic more realistically a turbulent flow with a range of eddy scales, and study their saturation behaviour.